-The Center for Conflict Studies at the Middlebury Institute of International Studies and The School for Conflict Analysis and Resolution at George Mason University announce the 2019 Decolonizing Knowledge Workshop.
+The Center for Conflict Studies at the Middlebury Institute of International Studies, The School for Conflict Analysis and Resolution at George Mason University, and Conflict and Peace Collaborativeannounce the 2020 Decolonizing Knowledge Workshop.

 Dates & Times: Friday, November 15 from 9 am to 5 pm